 They are also arranged in choirs, because they are singing hymns of praise to God.
 Hence, the opening hymn of today’s liturgy, addressed to Our Lady, states: “… all the children of the Church will cry out with hymns of praise and join you in paradise … At the right hand of your Son the elect will sing his praise, and they will rejoice.”

-It is appropriate that the Divine Liturgy of the day therefore has light imagery, e.g. in the Hoosoye, is said of the righteous and the just: “They were like lamps of knowledge and holiness, giving light to those who walk the path of life.”
+It is appropriate that the Divine Liturgy of the day therefore uses an imagery of light, e.g. in the Hoosoye, is said of the righteous and the just: “They were like lamps of knowledge and holiness, giving light to those who walk the path of life.”
 The importance of light as a spiritual theme can hardly be overstated: it is the theme of the first letter of St John, who taught that “God is light.” (see not only 1 John 1:5 but also the Gospel of St John 1:9).

-What is so hard for us to recognise is darkness within ourselves.
+But it is hard for us to recognise darkness within ourselves.
 We dress it up and give it fine names.
-We speak about our pride as standing up for ourselves, or our selfishness and looking after ourselves.
+We speak about our pride in standing up for ourselves, or our selfishness and looking after ourselves.
 If we get angry with our children, we blame them – we say that they made us angry even though we can hardly be serious in expecting them to control themselves when we cannot do the same ourselves.
-I have to learn to recognise at once: this feeling in me is darkness.
+I have to learn to recognise more and more quickly: this feeling in me is darkness.
 I need light.
 I need God.
 I may not always be able to see that what is within me is dark – after all, the darkness hides itself.
 But I can know that it is not light.
 My conscience will tell me that.